Tom Kelly (musician)

-Thomas F. Kelly (born April 16, 1948) is an American musician.
+Thomas F. Kelly (born April 16, 1952) is an American musician.
 With Billy Steinberg, he co-wrote numerous hit songs for popular music artists, including five number-one singles on the Billboard Hot 100 chart in the 1980s.

-Early life
+Early life and education

-Originally from Indiana, Kelly lived in Effingham, Illinois, from 1963 to 1966, before moving back to West Lafayette, Indiana, where he graduated from West Lafayette High School in 1967.
+Originally from Indiana, Thomas F. Kelly lived in Effingham, Illinois, from 1963 to 1966, before moving back to West Lafayette, Indiana, where he graduated from West Lafayette High School in 1967.
 Kelly attended Eastern Illinois University, Southern Illinois University Carbondale, and Purdue University, but dropped out of college to pursue his music career.

+Career

+Performing

-He played bass guitar and sang in several bands throughout Illinois and Indiana in the late 1960s and early 1970s, including the Trifaris, the Gaping Huggers, the One Eyed Jacks, and the Guild.
+Kelly played bass guitar and sang in several bands throughout Illinois and Indiana in the late 1960s and early 1970s, including the Trifaris, the Gaping Huggers, the One Eyed Jacks, and the Guild.

-In 1974 Kelly moved to Los Angeles with his first wife, Kay Kelly, and two children, Barry and Denise.
+In 1974 Kelly moved to Los Angeles.
 He played in Dan Fogelberg's backup band, and joined with other members of the band under the name 'Fools Gold' to release two albums in 1976 and 1977.
 Kelly became a prominent session singer in Los Angeles, singing backing vocals for many recording artists.
 He accompanied Toto on their 1979 World Tour as a backing vocalist and rhythm guitarist, and sang background vocals on the Toto albums Toto IV, Isolation, and The Seventh One.